ciqueira/DCTL/README.md

 ## Overview

-MC Saturations
+DCTL: MC Saturations
 Enhance saturation for different types of media, seeking maximum or desired color separation, with natural tones and cinematic or glossy results.
+For detailed information and examples, check out the [article on Medium](https://medium.com/@magnociqueira/extrair-o-máximo-de-saturação-das-cores-e-obter-resultados-incríveis-com-uma-dctl-no-davinci-81920742599e).

 ### Key Features